EvoPruneDeepTL: An Evolutionary Pruning Model for Transfer Learning based Deep Neural Networks: Experimental Framework

 The training is done using SGD as optimizer, a batch size of 32 images, and maximum 600 epochs, but the training stops when no improvement of loss is obtained in ten consecutive epochs.
 The model with the greater accuracy on the training set is saved.
 As we apply TL, only the last layers are trained, whereas the remaining ones are frozen with the parameter values imported from the pre-trained ResNet-50 network.

 The parameters of \proposal are indicated in Table \ref{tbl:parameters}.
-We have set the maximum evaluations to two different values, 200 and 300, because there are some experiments we carry out to analyze the behavior of \proposal that need an adaptation of this value because the search space in these experiments is wider.
-The best solution found in terms of accuracy is returned.
+We have set the maximum evaluations to two different values, 200 and 300, because there are some experiments we carry out to analyze the behavior of \proposal that need an adaptation of this value because the search space in these experiments is wider. \begin{idea} The size of the population of networks that our model evolves at each generation is set to 30, the mutation probability is $p_{mut}$ and the NAM operator chooses the second parent among 3 candidates. \end{idea} The best solution found in terms of accuracy is returned.
 We note that in case of several solutions with the same accuracy, the returned solution is the configuration with the lowest percentage of active neurons.
 Note that the number of runs and total function evaluations is kept low to meet a computationally affordable balance between performance and the high execution times required for simulation.
 This is shown in Table \ref{tbl:alltimeproposal}, in which the average time per execution of the models with two layers is indicated.
 Unfortunately, this limited number of runs per experiment impedes the application of statistical tests to assess the significance of the reported differences, as tests conventionally used for this purpose require larger sample sizes to reach meaningful conclusions.

 All the following experiments have been carried out using Python 3.6 and a Keras/Tensorflow implementation deployed and running on a Tesla V100-SXM2 GPU.
-The code is published in a open repository in GitHub.\footnote{Repository with the code of \proposal: https://github.com/ari-dasci/S-EvoDeepTLPruning.
-Last access: 28/01/2022}
+The code is published in a open repository in GitHub.\footnote{\proposal repository: https://github.com/ari-dasci/S-EvoDeepTLPruning.}